Vodafone/vault-plugin-aead/README.md

 ```

 ### /updateKeyStatus
-updates the status of a specific key within a specific keyset as ENABLED or DISABLED
+updates the status of a specific key within a specific keyset as ENABLED or DISABLED.
+New key is checked for validity before updating.
 ```
 curl -sk --header "X-Vault-Token: "${VAULT_TOKEN} --request POST ${VAULT_URL}/v1/aead-secrets/updateKeyStatus -H "Content-Type: application/json" -d  '{"field1":{"4138735456":"DISABLED"}}'
 ```